dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 How does this project drive value to the “fundamental metric” (listed above) and the overall Ocean ecosystem?
 This is best expressed as Expected ROI, details [here](On-ROI).

 What is the final product?:

+Funding Requested: (Amount of USD your team is requesting - Round 8 Max @ 17,600)

+Proposal Wallet Address: (must have minimum 500 OCEAN in wallet to be eligible.
+This wallet is where you will receive the grant amount if selected).

+Have you previously received an OceanDAO Grant (Y/N)?

 Team Website (if applicable):